Bajan Recipes including flying fish and cou coul from Barbados

 Serve with the creole sauce and flying fish.
 What flying fish, you ask?
 Ah yes, read on for more…

-Traditionally, this would be flying fish and served on Saturdays.
+Traditionally, this Bajan recipe would always use flying fish and would be served on Saturdays.
 Sadly, though, numbers have dwindled for a range of environmental reasons and so most people now use dorado as it’s easier to come by.

 Ingredients